 For more on recurrence, see Understanding Recurrence.

-Libutti SK, Salz LB, Willett CG, Levine RA.
-Chapter 57: Cancer of the colon.
-In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
+Libutti SK, Saltz LB, Willett CG, and Levine RA.
+Ch 62 - Cancer of the Colon.
+In: DeVita VT, Hellman S, Rosenberg SA, eds.
 DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
-10th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2015.
+11th ed.
+Philadelphia, Pa: Lippincott-Williams & Wilkins; 2019.